adevrrc/adev-p2-notes/docs/csharp-oop/properties.md

 }
 ```

 A C# property is a class member that provides a mechanism to read, write or compute the value of a private field.
-In many cases, properties eliminates the need for accessor and mutator methods.
+In many cases, properties eliminate the need for accessor and mutator methods.

 ## Declaring and Defining Properties